Vancouver Hostel Tips

 SameSun Backpacker Lodges – super location near Robson Square puts you in centre of entertainment district.

-Steps away from most clubs, Vancouver Art Gallary, Vancouver Symphony, and the most popular shopping.
+Steps away from most clubs, Vancouver Art Gallery, Vancouver Symphony, and the most popular shopping.
 Walk to Canada Place, Rogers Arena, and BC Place Stadium.

 Hostelling International Vancouver Central – same excellent location (well, across the street) as the SameSun.
 Newer.

-Walk or bike across Burrard Bridge for views of city and of the mountains beyond, as well as to reach Kits Beach and its awesome outdoor pool, the longest in Canada, which overlooks bay and city.
+Walk, bike, or take Translink bus #2 across Burrard Bridge from downtown for views of city and of the mountains beyond, as well as to reach Kits Beach and its awesome outdoor pool, the largest saltwater one in Canada, which overlooks the bay and city.
 That's Kits Beach in the sunset photo at the top of this page.

 The Cambie International Hostel - Seymour - not to be confused with its Gastown location but near it..

 Summer-only beach hostels

 HI Vancouver Jericho Beach at Jericho Beach, with outstanding views from its grounds of city centre Vancouver and Stanley Park across English Bay and of the mountains that tower beyond these.

 You’ll easily access popular Spanish Banks beach and Pacific Spirit Park for hiking.
 Frequent city bus service to city centre stops two blocks away.

 Jericho is a well run hostel.
 I felt as if I was staying at an old Canadian Forces barracks and indeed I was!